ENERGY STAR vs CMMI

 What It Is

 Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework governed by ISACA's CMMI Institute.
-It helps organizations enhance performance through structured maturity progression in development, services, and acquisition domains.
+It helps organizations enhance performance through structured maturity progression in development, services, data, and acquisition domains.
 CMMI employs a maturity-based approach, focusing on institutionalizing practices via levels and appraisals rather than prescriptive checklists.

 Key Components